Ever wondered what drives us as human beings?

 Sorry for shouting at you, but it is rather important.

-I guarantee you will be surprised at just how beneficial it is to your business.
+I guarantee it will surprise you just how beneficial it is to your business.

 Do you know what motivates them to buy your product/service?
 Have you asked them?